SPARK-Undead/SMS/README.md

 # SMS
-School Management System fir all schools in Guyana
+School Management System for all schools in Guyana